selcukcosan/f5-bigip_as3_declaration/README.md

 ## Variables
 - `bigip` variable shows which F5 device will be connected.The value can be "bigip1", "bigip11" or "all_f5" as per the example inventory file above.

+## Task Explanations in bigip11_as3_basics.yaml

+- name: 01-Deploy AS3 Virtual Servers >> this task loads declarations/bigip11_as3.json file and create Partition, Folder, Virtual Servers, Pools and nodes etc.